Euro 2022 last eight - who needs what to qualify?

 Who is through from each group?

-Group A: England
+Group A: England, Austria

-Group B: Germany
+Group B: Germany, Spain

-Group C:
+Group C: Sweden, Netherlands

 Group D: France

-England clinched their place in the knockout stages as group winners with Monday's thumping victory over Norway.
+England clinched their place in the knockout stages as group winners with Monday's thumping victory over Norway, before finishing their group campaign in style with a 5-0 win against Northern Ireland on Friday.

-The Norwegians can still join the Lionesses in the last eight, but they have to beat Austria in Brighton on Friday.
-Irene Fuhrmann's side will finish second if they avoid defeat at Amex Stadium.
+The Norwegians could still have joined the Lionesses in the last eight by beating Austria, but Irene Fuhrmann's side beat the 2013 finalists at the Amex Stadium to finish as Group A runners-up.

-Northern Ireland can no longer reach the quarter-finals after losing both their opening group games.
+Northern Ireland finish bottom of the group with three defeats from their three matches.

 Group B